 Testing and Validation Framework

-Agentforce Testing Center provides the infrastructure.
-The architecture pattern: maintain a test dataset that covers edge cases.
+Agentforce Testing Center provides the infrastructure for prompt validation.
+The pattern that works: maintain a test dataset that covers edge cases, and run it before every deployment.

-For customer-facing prompts (Sales Email templates), include brand compliance tests.
-The test validates that outputs don’t contain banned phrases, maintain appropriate tone, and stay within length limits.
+For customer-facing prompts, include brand compliance tests.
+Validate that outputs don’t contain banned phrases, maintain appropriate tone, and stay within length limits.
 This moves quality control from post-deployment review to pre-deployment validation.

 Version Control and Rollback Strategy

-This creates three capabilities.
-Diff tracking (what changed between versions).
-Rollback (revert to last known good version).
-Audit trail (who changed what and why).
+This creates three capabilities: diff tracking (what changed between versions), rollback (revert to last known good version), and audit trail (who changed what and why).

-For orgs with multiple business units, this enables branch-based development.
+For orgs with multiple business units, branch-based development works well.
 Marketing maintains their prompt templates in a feature branch.
 Sales maintains theirs.
 Changes merge to main after review.
 Conflicts surface before deployment, not after.

 Token Budget Management